School Caretakers', Cleaners', Canteen and Ground Staff Collective Agreement

 In the event of a power outage and subsequent resetting to gas-fired boilers, the allowance, as per this clause will also be available.

-This payment is not in lieu of the Unusually Dirty Work Allowance as provided for in clause 4.8.
-A worker may qualify for both the boiler operating allowance and the dirty work payment on the same day if he/she performs unusually dirty work.
+This payment is not in lieu of the Unusually Dirty Work Allowance as provided for in clause 5.7.
+A worker may qualify for both the boiler operating allowance and the dirty work payment on the same day if they perform unusually dirty work.